paulunder/seeheimat/README.md

 </details>

-13. As a User I can not book a table already booked so that my booking is valid and not double booked
+13. As a User I can not book a service at a time already booked so that my booking is valid and not double booked

 | **Step**                                  | **Expected Result**        | **Actual Result** |
 | ----------------------------------------- | -------------------------- | ----------------- |